magento/merchdocs/src/catalog/product-gift-card.md

 title: Gift Cards
 ---

-There are three kinds of gift card products: virtual gift cards sent by email, physical gift cards that can be shipped to the recipient, and a combination of the two.
+There are three kinds of gift card products:

+- Virtual gift cards sent by email
+- Physical gift cards that can be shipped to the recipient
+- Combination of the Virtual and Physical

 Each gift card has a unique code, which can be redeemed by only one customer during checkout.
 A [code pool]({% link catalog/product-gift-card-account-configuration.md %}) must be established before gift cards can be sold.

 ## Virtual

-A [virtual gift card]({% link catalog/product-gift-card-workflow.md %}) is sent to the recipient by email.
-The order requires an email address for the recipient.
+A [virtual gift card]({% link catalog/product-gift-card-workflow.md %}) is sent to the recipient's email address, which is required during the purchase of the gift card.
 A shipping address is not necessary.

 ## Physical